Private Open Hernia Repair

 • The operation takes no more than an hour

 • We perform hernia surgery under a local anaesthetic with sedation.
 Patients have the area of the hernia blocked so it has no feeling and surgery is comfortable.
 The sedative makes you feel relaxed and at ease.
 Some patients stay awake and chat to the staff, others fall asleep.
 Most do a combination of the above – asleep at times; awake, relaxed and chatty at other times.
-We can use this to test your repair as we go along.
+We test your repair as we go along.

 • By repairing your hernia under local anaesthetic we are blocking the body’s ability to know that you have had an operation.
 This minimizes the body’s reaction to the operation, which under general anaesthetic manifests as pain, stiffness and feeling unwell.
 It is expected that with simple pain relief medication you will remain comfortable after surgery.